Mariammomostafa/JPA/SpringMvc_JPA/README.md

 - create ComboPooledDataSource bean for connection pool
 - create bean of LocalContainerEntityManagerFactoryBean to create EntityManagerFactory obj based on :
         - given Datasource , hibernate properties , package to scan Entities , JpaVendorAdaptor
 - create EntityManager obj from EntityManagerFactory obj
 - use EntityManager obj to apply CRUD operations
+- create bean of TransactionManager & use @Transactional annotation to let spring mange transactions

 ### Prerequisites